RanolP/awesome-mcje-vanilla-tech/README.md

 ### Implementation

 - [Chest Menu/GUI Tutorial in Minecraft](https://youtu.be/OOuRyx0Ipe4) by Cloud Wolf - A full guide to create chest menu with vanilla commands.
+- [Drop Item Menu/GUI Tutorial in Minecraft [1.14/15+]](https://youtu.be/mbwhc5qC47k) by Cloud Wolf - A full guide to create drop item menu with vanilla commands.

 ## Custom Recipe